 - Don’t flaunt your e-bike power, don’t be too talkative on long/steep climbs, some won’t have breath to talk

 - Choose the level of ride (Beginner/Intermediate/Advanced/Expert) based on your technical descending capabilities, not whether you can keep up on the climbs.
 The Ride Leader can advise which group will best suit if you have not ridden much with NSRide

 - It’s up to you whether you choose the faster climbing ‘Spicy’ group, or the more relaxed ‘Chill’ group, as long as you are confident that you can ride at that pace on both the climbs and the descents.

 - Ensure you have sufficient range in your battery for the planned ride duration, and allow additional margin for delays or a longer than anticipated ride.
 This is typically 2.5hours for a weekday ride and 3.5 hours for a weekend ride.

 - Please read these guidelines and check the E-bike box (if available) when signing up for rides

 When do you ride?

 Our regular riding season starts in mid-April and lasts until mid-September.
-During the regular season, we have weekly group rides: Tuesdays are women only Girls Night Out and Co-ed Beginner Rides and Thursdays are Co-ed Rides.
+During the regular season, we have weekly group rides: Tuesdays are women only and Co-ed Beginner Rides and Thursdays are Co-ed Rides for all groups Intermediate to Expert.
 We also hold approximately two Weekend Rides, per month during the regular season.
-Weekend rides give us the opportunity to explore trails outside the North Shore, such as Squamish, the Sunshine Coast, Whistler, Burke Mountain, etc.
+Weekend rides give us the opportunity to explore trails outside the North Shore, such as Squamish, Whistler, Burke Mountain, etc.

 Where can I find the ride schedule?